knightazura/ghost-sdk/Roadmap.md

 *We will have breaking changes, there is little doubt, but these will require a version bump*

-##[Version 0.3](https://github.com/TryGhost/Ghost/issues?milestone=2&state=open) - Kickstarter access - Est 16th August*
+##[Version 0.3](https://github.com/TryGhost/Ghost/issues?milestone=2&state=open) - Kickstarter access - Est 16th September*

-Version 0.3 will be released to all 5,236 KickStarter backers in mid August.
+Version 0.3 will be released to all 5,236 KickStarter backers in mid September.
 As such we want to focus on user experience and making Ghost feel like a real blogging application.
-We also want to ensure at this point that Ghost is reasonably stable.
+We also want to ensure at this point that Ghost is reasonably stable & feature rich.

 With this in mind, for 0.3 we'd like to focus on the following key areas: